AIBiology/aibiology.github.io/index.md

 ## Course Policies

-### Face to Face COVID-19 policies

-We will have face-to-face instructional sessions to accomplish the student learning objectives of this course.
-In response to COVID-19, the following policies and requirements are in place to maintain your learning environment and to enhance the safety of our in-classroom interactions.

-* You are required to wear approved face coverings at all times during class and within buildings.
-Following and enforcing these policies and requirements are all of our responsibility.
-Failure to do so will lead to a report to the Office of Student Conduct and Conflict Resolution.
+### HyFlex information

+This course consists of four sections (two each for undergraduate and graduate students), online and face-to-face, which are simultaneous, i.e., they occur at the same meeting days and times.
+This means that some students in our class, and the instructors, will be participating from the assigned classroom, while others will be participating remotely (e.g., via Zoom) from their preferred location.

+As this is a new format for us, we want to ensure that you are aware of the following:

 * This course has been assigned a physical classroom with enough capacity to maintain physical distancing (6 feet between individuals) requirements.
 Please utilize designated seats and maintain appropriate spacing between students.
 Please do not move desks or stations.
-* Sanitizing supplies are available in the classroom if you wish to wipe down your desks prior to sitting down and at the end of the class.
-* Follow your instructor’s guidance on how to enter and exit the classroom.
-Practice physical distancing to the extent possible when entering and exiting the classroom.
-* If you are experiencing COVID-19 symptoms ([Click here for guidance from the CDC on symptoms of coronavirus](https://www.cdc.gov/coronavirus/2019-ncov/symptoms-testing/symptoms.html)), please use the UF Health screening system and follow the instructions on whether you are able to attend class.
-[Click here for UF Health guidance on what to do if you have been exposed to or are experiencing Covid-19 symptoms](https://coronavirus.ufhealth.org/screen-test-protect/covid-19-exposure-and-symptoms-who-do-i-call-if/).
-* Course materials will be provided to you with an excused absence, and you will be given a reasonable amount of time to make up work.
-[Find more information in the university attendance policies](https://catalog.ufl.edu/UGRD/academic-regulations/attendance-policies/).
+Since our rooms hold significantly fewer students than normal, the number of students in the classroom will be quite small – there will be 10 students in person, with the remaining participating online.
+* Students who have signed up for the in-person section are expected to attend class on every scheduled meeting day and time, as indicated in the course syllabus.
+Likewise, students who signed up for the online section are expected to attend class virtually on every scheduled meeting day and time, as indicated in the course syllabus.
+* In-person students (and faculty) are required to wear approved face coverings at all times during class and within buildings, and to maintain physical distancing of at least six feet at all times.
+Following and enforcing these policies and requirements are all of our responsibility.
+Failure to do so will lead to a report to the Office of Student Conduct and Conflict Resolution.
+* Face-to-face students and instructors are expected to clean their spaces (desks, chairs, podium) at the end of every class period.
+Sanitizing supplies are available in the classroom.
+* Technology in the classrooms has been updated, but is still insufficient to allow communication between face-to-face and virtual students.
+The instructors will be the only ones able to communicate with both populations, but will have to do so while remaining behind the podium (due to microphone placement).
+The instructor will have to repeat any questions or comments from face-to-face students for the benefit of the virtual students.
+* If face-to-face students wish to join the Zoom call from the classroom, they will have to provide their own computers and, crucially, headsets, in order to avoid interference from the various microphones.
+* Instructors will make every effort to incorporate both cohorts of students simultaneously, although this will require a lot of trial and error and a great deal of patience on all our parts.

+This will be a different experience for all of us, but we are doing our best to comply with university mandates while still fulfilling the goals and objectives of our courses and providing you with the best possible educational experience.
+We appreciate your understanding.

 ## Online COVID-19 policies